Free Trial

 What is VanEck Brazil Small-Cap ETF's current short interest?

 Short interest is the volume of VanEck Brazil Small-Cap ETF shares that have been sold short but have not yet been covered or closed out.
-As of July 15th, traders have sold 1,800 shares of BRF short.
+As of August 31st, investors have sold 1,500 shares of BRF short.
+0.12% of VanEck Brazil Small-Cap ETF's shares are currently sold short.
 Learn More on VanEck Brazil Small-Cap ETF's current short interest.

 Is VanEck Brazil Small-Cap ETF's short interest increasing or decreasing?

-VanEck Brazil Small-Cap ETF saw a drop in short interest during the month of July.
-As of July 15th, there was short interest totaling 1,800 shares, a drop of 37.9% from the previous total of 2,900 shares.
+VanEck Brazil Small-Cap ETF saw a decrease in short interest in the month of August.
+As of August 31st, there was short interest totaling 1,500 shares, a decrease of 96.4% from the previous total of 41,200 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does VanEck Brazil Small-Cap ETF's short interest compare to its competitors?